-No objection Natural England notes that your authority, as competent authority under the provisions of the Habitats Regulations, has undertaken an Appropriate Assessment of the proposal in accordance with Regulation 61 of the Regulations.
+Natural England notes that your authority, as competent authority under the provisions of the Habitats Regulations, has undertaken an Appropriate Assessment of the proposal, in accordance with Regulation 61 of the Regulations.
 Natural England is a statutory consultee on the Appropriate Assessment stage of the Habitats Regulations Assessment process.

-Your appropriate assessment concludes that your authority is able to ascertain that the proposal will not result in adverse effects on the integrity (AEOI) of any of the stass in question.
-Having considered the assessment, and the measures proposed to mitigate for all identified adverse effects that could potentially occur as a result of the proposal, Natural England advises that we concur with the assessment conclusions, providing that all mitigation measures are appropriately secured in any permission cluen. permission given.
+Your appropriate assessment concludes that your authority is able to ascertain that the proposal will not result in adverse effects on the integrity of any of the sites in question.
+Natural England notes that following our informal advice, some additional details which offer protection to the saltmarsh habitats have now been added to the authorisation.
+Having considered this, and the other measures proposed in the assessment, Natural England advises that we concur with the assessment conclusions, providing that all mitigation measures are appropriately secured in any permission given.